gabriels17/syllabus-2019/Assignments/Day12/README.md

 Add the container to you `docker-compose.yml` file at the root of the project.

-The Client code is missing connection to game-api.
+The Client code is missing connection to game_api.

 Note, the Client might need a refresh after pressing New Game.